What Is The Difference Between 50-Ohm and 75-Ohm Connectors?

 We have been in the industry for a long time and we have the skills and experience and we can provide you with a lot of choices of low-cost products.
 We can help you find the products, so please let us know which ones you need for your project.

-Call us at 408-662-4887/ 408-374-1031 or you can send us an email at [email protected] Our address is at 555 Mayock Road, Gilroy, CA 95020 USA.
+Send us an email at [email protected].
+Our address is at 555 Mayock Road, Gilroy, CA 95020 USA.
 You can also request a quote for any product that you need.
 If you want to know more about our products please reach out to us!